Tara Strong: Career

-She has also lent her voice to English-dubbed localizations of Japanese anime such as Spirited Away and Princess Mononoke, as well as several video games, including her work as Elisa and Ursula in Metal Gear Solid: Portable Ops; Paz Ortega Andrade in Metal Gear Solid: Peace Walker, Metal Gear Solid V: Ground Zeroes, and Metal Gear Solid V: The Phantom Pain; Rikku in Final Fantasy X, its sequel Final Fantasy X-2, and Kingdom Hearts II; Krista Sparks in Twisted Metal: Head-On; Talwyn Apogee in Ratchet & Clank Future: Tools of Destruction and its sequel, Ratchet & Clank Future: Quest for Booty; Keira in Jak and Daxter series; and Juliet Starling, the main character of Lollipop Chainsaw.
+Strong has also lent her voice to English-dubbed localizations of Japanese anime such as Spirited Away and Princess Mononoke, as well as several video games, including her work as Elisa and Ursula in Metal Gear Solid: Portable Ops; Paz Ortega Andrade in Metal Gear Solid: Peace Walker, Metal Gear Solid V: Ground Zeroes, and Metal Gear Solid V: The Phantom Pain; Rikku in Final Fantasy X, its sequel Final Fantasy X-2, and Kingdom Hearts II; Krista Sparks in Twisted Metal: Head-On; Talwyn Apogee in Ratchet & Clank Future: Tools of Destruction and its sequel, Ratchet & Clank Future: Quest for Booty; Keira in Jak and Daxter; and Juliet Starling, the main character of Lollipop Chainsaw.
 She also has a minor voiceover for the teddy bear Ted in the motion picture Ted.
 In Blue Dragon, she is the voice actress for Kluke for the Xbox 360 game, but not in the anime series.
 Beginning with the video game Batman: Arkham City, Strong would also succeed Arleen Sorkin as the voice of Harley Quinn.

-She has appeared in live roles in National Lampoon's Senior Trip, Sabrina Goes to Rome, Sabrina Down Under, and The Last White Dishwasher.
-She also made guest appearances on such shows as Forever Knight, Street Legal, Touched by an Angel, Take Home Chef, Party of Five, Comic Book: The Movie, Kung Fu: The Legend Continues, 3rd Rock from the Sun and The Drew Carey Show.
 In January 2013, she voiced the character Plum in Cartoon Hangover's Bravest Warriors, created by Pendleton Ward.
-She recurred as Miss Collins in Nickelodeon's live-action series Big Time Rush from 2010 to 2013.
+She also voiced Miss Minutes in the live-action Marvel Cinematic Universe series Loki.

+Besides her voice over works, Strong has appeared in live-action roles such as National Lampoon's Senior Trip, Sabrina Goes to Rome, Sabrina Down Under, and The Last White Dishwasher.
+She also made guest appearances on shows such as Forever Knight, Street Legal, Touched by an Angel, Take Home Chef, Party of Five, Comic Book: The Movie, Kung Fu: The Legend Continues, 3rd Rock from the Sun, and The Drew Carey Show.
+She recurred as Miss Collins in Nickelodeon's live-action series Big Time Rush from 2010 to 2013 and starred in the Canadian series Pretty Hard Cases as Tiggy Sullivan, the head of a drug trafficking gang.

+In 2004, Strong won an Interactive Achievement Award for her role as Rikku in Final Fantasy X-2.
+In 2006, she was nominated for the Daytime Emmy Award for Outstanding Performer in an Animated Program for her role as Dannan in Jakers!
+The Adventures of Piggley Winks but lost to her co-star, Maile Flanagan, who played the title character.
+Strong has also been nominated five times for Best Voice Acting at the Annie Awards.
+In 2013, Strong won the Shorty Awards for "Best Actress" for her use of social media.
+The Behind the Voice Actors website selected her for BTVA Voice Acting Award for Voice Actress of the Year in 2013, having also nominated her for 2011 and 2012.